jeromegn/DocumentUp/README.md

 If you want your readme to be recompiled, please add a [Post-Receive Hook](http://help.github.com/post-receive-hooks/) to your Github repository pointing to: `http://documentup.com/recompile`

-*I'm still testing this feature.
-The URL shouldn't change though.*

-Right now that's the only strategy, for the sake of simplicity.

 ### Manual Recompile

 Visit `http://documentup.com/username/repository/recompile` to manually tell the server to recompile your readme.